Lifestyle Changes That May Help You Manage Depression

 Get into nature

-Several studies have demonstrated that getting into nature can help alleviate symptoms of depression.
-One found that individuals who walked in nature for an hour and a half showed decreased signs of depression compared to participants who walked through a traffic-dense urban area.
+Several studies have indicated that spending time in nature may help alleviate symptoms of depression.
+One suggests that individuals who walked in nature for an hour and a half showed decreased signs of depression compared to participants who walked through a traffic-dense urban area.
+Virtually any natural environment, whether it’s a city park, a community garden, a forest, or a backyard, may help people relax and improve mood.

 Practice mindfulness

-Mindfulness—the process of fostering a sense of awareness and presence—has been shown by many researchers to calm the mind and provide mental health benefits to people who are living with depression.
-Mindfulness is meant to bring your attention to your present thoughts, feelings, and sensations.
-Importantly, the act requires you to accept the present and not pass judgment on your thoughts or emotions.
-This is helpful for breaking negative cyclical thought patterns you might have while experiencing depression.
+Mindfulness—the practice of fostering a sense of awareness and presence—has been suggested to provide mental health benefits to people who are living with depression.
+Mindfulness is about bringing your attention to present thoughts, feelings, and sensations with acceptance and without passing judgment, which may help you break negative, cyclical thought patterns you might have while experiencing depression.

 To practice mindfulness, sit or lie down in a relaxing position while taking deep breaths.
 Bring your attention to what’s going on internally and what you perceive around you.
 Identify your feelings (hunger, frustration, pain, happiness, etc.) and recognize your thoughts as they enter your head without judging them.
 Take note of how things look, smell, and feel.
 Slowing down and remaining present can help you relax and avoid ruminating on intrusive thoughts.